kev2010/app-name/README.md

 Phone.js is the component for the "Enter your phone number" screen in the login process. haven't figured out yet how to deal with the order, so i just made it a working component for now.

-Screens is the folder that will eventually include all screens (to make the code structure more modular). right now, only LoginScreen is there. i haven't quite figured out how to actually best code the transitions between all the screens yet (stack navigator? do a bunch of if else checks in App.js [i.e. go to home screen after successful login]? something else?).
+Screens is the folder that includes the different screens.